Capasta: Music career

+On February 17, 2023, Capasta released his first 10-song studio album titled “Its Time” which features Ghanaian musicians like Edem, Spicer Dabz, Rashid Metal, Gasmila and Bayinnah an all-digital streaming platform across the world.

 Coaching career

 Capasta is also the head coach and soccer administrator at the Lizzy Sports Complex.
 He has a FIFA coaching license and took his Under-12 team to win the World Youth Cup in Norway in 2017.
 In 2018, he also led his team to win the Paris World Games in Paris, France.
-On 1 February 2023 he signed a coaching contract with IK Junkeren Bodo sports club.
+On 1 February 2023 he signed a coaching contract with IK Junkeren Bodo sports club and he was appointed the head coach.

 Nomination

 In August 2016, Capasta was nominated in the first edition of the Hausa Music Festival and Awards which was covered by BBC Hausa Service alongside Shatta Wale, Stonebwoy, Samini and others.